simple-crypto/SCALib/README.rst

 Publications
 ============

-SCALE has been used in various publications, let us know if you used it:
+SCALE has been used in various publications, let us know if you used it so that we can add it to the list.

 1. "Mode-Level vs. Implementation-Level Physical Security in Symmetric
    Cryptography: A Practical Guide Through the Leakage-Resistance Jungle", D.